Plinky / Plinky+ Manual

 Sensitivity

-Shift Top hold Sensitivity tap Master sensitivity, controlling the mapping of finger pressure to the opening/closing of each voice's low-pass gate.
+Shift Top hold Sensitivity tap Overall sensitivity, controlling the mapping of finger pressure to the opening/closing of each voice's low-pass gate.
 If you are looking for a lowpass cutoff frequency, this is the parameter you want.
+Adjust the Drive parameter if you need to compensate for changes in volume.

 Envelope 2 Level

 Attack Attack (top) is for the main envelope that controls the lowpass gate.
 The peak level is set by the pressure of your finger, modulated by the Sensitivity parameter.
-Attack (bottom) controls the attack time for the secondary envelope.
+Attack (bottom) controls the attack time for Envelope 2.
 The peak level is controlled by ENV 2 Level.

 Decay Decay (top) is for the main envelope that controls the decay time for the lowpass gate.
-Decay (bottom) controls the decay time of the secondary envelope.
+Decay (bottom) controls the decay time of Envelope 2.

 Sustain Sustain (top) is for the main envelope that controls the sustain level for the lowpass gate.
-Sustain (bottom) controls the sustain level of the secondary envelope.
+Sustain (bottom) controls the sustain level of Envelope 2.

 Release Release (top) is for the main envelope that controls the release time for the lowpass gate.
-Release (bottom) controls the release time of the secondary envelope.
+Release (bottom) controls the release time of Envelope 2.

 Master Effects